dhiegosales/ErrUncSeriesAnalyzer/README.md

 [Back to top](#table-of-contents)

+---

 ## Authors

-Dhiego da Silva Sales
+Written by: Dhiego da Silva Sales
-Email: dhiego.sales@outlook.com
+Contact: dhiego.sales@outlook.com

+---

+## Citation:
+Sales, D. S.; Lugon Junior, J.; Costa, D. A.; Silva Neto, A. J. (2024). *Timeseries Error and Uncertainty Analyzer (Version 1.0.0)* [Computer software].
+Available at: https://github.com/dhiegosales/Error-and-Uncertainty-Series-Analyzer.
+Accessed xx xxx xxxx.

 [Back to top](#table-of-contents)

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License, making it open access.
+You are free to use, modify, and distribute the software under the terms of the MIT License

 [Back to top](#table-of-contents)

-This updated README now includes the formatted CSV table within the "Input Table Requirements" section and integrates the additional information seamlessly.
-Adjust any styling or formatting according to your documentation standards.